Thinking Strategically Seminar Series

 The workshop will include presentations from members of the Cross-Whitehall Languages Group about the research needs of their different departments as well as by researchers in languages who are at different stages in their engagement with government.
 There will also be interventions about the work of the UK Parliament Knowledge Exchange Unit, UPEN (the Universities Policy Engagement Network), and other relevant bodies.

 All are welcome to attend this free event which will be held online and in person.
-There are limited spaces to attend in person so do ensure you register promptly to be assured of a place.
-If you are then unable to attend in person please contact us to cancel your place so that it can be offered to another.
+We regret that there are now no more places to attend in person.
+If you wish to be added to a waiting list to attend in person, please contact Cathy Collins.
+If you registered to attend in person but are now unable to attend, please contact us to cancel your place so that it can be offered to another.

 The zoom joining link will be sent out two days before the event to those who registered to attend online.